thomsonreuters/AtomOntologyCompleter/README.md

 # Turtle Autocompleter package

-This is an autocompleter for the [Atom](http://atom.io) editor that knows common ontologies and will suggest predicates based on your typing.
+This is an autocompleter for the [Atom](http://atom.io) editor, compatible with AutoComplete+ that knows common ontologies and will suggest predicates based on your typing.

 Current ontologies are:
 * [Activity Vocabulary](http://dublincore.org/documents/dcmi-terms/)